Would Christians marry a non-Christian?

 'Once I would have said no to this, but I have actually found some non-Christian ladies to be more sympathetic as people than some in church, where I have felt less accepted at times.'

-'But the thought has crossed my mind as there aren't many single Christians where I live.'
+'The thought has crossed my mind as there aren't many single Christians where I live.'

 'I used to be very black and white about marrying a Christian – which I did, and it backfired horribly – so now I don't know.'